 3. Pin Often But Spread Them Out

 When I first began pinning, I would pin a bunch of images in one sitting.

-Over time, I learned that it’s much more effective to pin a lot, but to spread those pins out throughout the day.
+Over time, I learned that it’s much more efficient to pin a lot but to spread those pins out throughout the day.